Abolition of High Commission Court Act 1640

 The act 16 Cha.
 1. c.
 11, sometimes referred to as the Ecclesiastical Causes Act 1640, the Abolition of High Commission Court Act 1640, the High Commission Abolition Act 1641, the Abolition of the Court of High Commission Act, the High Commission Court Abolition Act, the Act for the Abolition of the High Commission, the Act for the Abolition of the High Commission Court, or the Act for the Abolition of the Court of High Commission, was an Act of the Parliament of England, passed by the Long Parliament.
 It abolished the Court of High Commission and repealed the clause in the Act of Supremacy 1558 that gave the Court legal authority.
 Horder said the Act 16 Cha.
 1. c.
 11 is "important".
 It is a precursor to the Self-Incrimination Clause which is included in the Fifth Amendment to the United States Constitution.

-The whole act was repealed by section 87 of, and the fifth schedule to, the Ecclesiastical Jurisdiction Measure 1963 (No 1).